-Who Is Jerry Lee Lewis?
+Who Was Jerry Lee Lewis?

 Jerry Lee Lewis began playing the piano at age 9, copying the styles of preachers and Black musicians.
 He signed with Sun Records and became a rockabilly star.
 In 1958, Lewis married his 13-year-old cousin causing a record boycott but Lewis continued performing and made a comeback.
 He was inducted into the Rock and Roll Hall of Fame in 1986.

-With his innovative and flamboyant piano playing and catchy uptempo songs, Jerry Lee Lewis emerged as one of rock music's early showmen in the 1950s.
 Lewis was born on September 29, 1935, in Ferriday, Louisiana, a small community where his musical talents became apparent early on.
 He taught himself to play piano and sang in church growing up.
 On the radio, Lewis listened to such shows as Grand Ole Opry and The Louisiana Hayride.
 Jimmie Rodgers, Hank Williams and Al Jolson were some of his early influences.

 When he was 10 years old, Lewis got a piano of his very own.
 His father mortgaged the family farm to buy the instrument.
 He gave his first public performance at the age of 14.
 Lewis wowed the crowd gathered for the opening of a local car dealership with his piano prowess.
-With little formal education, he basically gave up on school around this time to focus on music.
+With little formal education, he gave up on school around this time to focus on music.
 Lewis did, however, briefly attend a Bible college in Texas.

-Songs: "Whole Lotta Shakin' Goin' On" and "Great Balls of Fire"
+Songs: 'Whole Lotta Shakin' Goin' On' and 'Great Balls of Fire'